Understanding Heat Stress

 To function, your body requires your core temperature stay very close to normal.
 Your body has a normal core temperature of 98.6°F (37°C).
 If the environment is hot or you are very active, your body heats up.
 To keep your core temperature stable, your body releases excess heat into the air.
-The heat leaves your body in two ways: from the blood vessels near the skin's surface and through sweat.
+The heat leaves your body from the blood vessels near the skin's surface and through sweat.

 Blood flow cools your body

 When your body needs to release heat, the blood vessels near the surface of your skin widen.
 Extra blood flows through them.
 This extra blood brings more body heat to the surface, which releases it into the air.
 Your body needs enough water and minerals, such as sodium, to keep blood flowing smoothly to these vessels and to the rest of the body.